OMEAkin/Xray_Classification_PyTorch/README.md

 Project from Datacamp
 Task: Classification + FineTuning Deep Learning Model

 Pneumonia is one of the leading respiratory illnesses worldwide, and its timely and accurate diagnosis is essential for effective treatment.
 Manually reviewing chest X-rays is a critical step in this process, and AI can provide valuable support by helping to expedite the assessment.
-In your role as a consultant data scientist, you will test the ability of a deep learning model to distinguish pneumonia cases from normal images of lungs in chest X-rays.

-By fine-tuning a pre-trained convolutional neural network, specifically the ResNet-18 model, your task is to classify X-ray images into two categories: normal lungs and those affected by pneumonia.
+By fine-tuning a pre-trained convolutional neural network, specifically the ResNet-18 model, the task is to classify X-ray images into two categories: normal lungs and those affected by pneumonia.